 Board of Directors

-Debbie has been a board member since 2014.
+Debbie was a board member from 2014-2018.
 She has been gardening most of her adult life and her passion is school gardens that teach young people to garden and know where their food comes from.
 She is the former garden manager for the ASU Edible Schoolyard and a garden coordinator with the Lettuce Learn Project at Bethel Elementary School.

 Grace helps develop and manage externally-funded research and outreach projects of the Appalachian Energy Center and the Research Institute for Environment, Energy and Economics (RIEEE) at Appalachian State University.
 She is interested in various aspects of relocalizing the food economy and how home gardening contributes to sustainable food systems.
 She is also committed to connecting University expertise and resources with community needs while providing experiential learning opportunities to engaged students.

 Jessica is Visiting Assistant Professor of English at Appalachian State University.
 Research fellowships in British and Irish archives have supported her work on the impact of industrial food chains upon modern literature and culture.
 She also researches Irish agricultural cooperatives and alternative food economies.
 She teaches courses on British, Irish, American, and World Literatures as well as food studies, film, and Literature and the Environment.